tarantool/ansible-cartridge/README.md

 ### Role tags

-This role tasks have special tags that allows to perform only secified actions.
+This role tasks have special tags that allows to perform only specified actions.
 Tasks are running in this order:

 * `cartridge-instances` - install package, update instances config and restart instances;
 * `cartridge-replicasets` - probe instances, configure replicasets, expel instances;
-* `cartridge-config` - configure cluster, contains this tasks:
+* `cartridge-config` - configuring a cluster contains this tasks:
   * configure authorization (if `cartridge_auth` is defined);
   * patch application clusterwide config (if `cartridge_app_config` is defined);
   * bootstrap Vshard (if `cartridge_bootstrap_vshard` is defined);